OECD Global Strategy Group discusses megatrends and role of the Organisation in a changing world

 These economic and social challenges underscore the need to protect and empower people by strengthening ‘human security’.

-Focused on this main theme, the 2014 Ministerial Council Meeting (MCM) will take place at the OECD’s Paris Headquarters on 6-7 May 2014, under the Chairmanship of Japan, with the United Kingdom and Slovenia as Vice-Chairs.
+Focused on this main theme, the 2014 Ministerial Council Meeting (MCM) took place at the OECD’s Paris Headquarters on 6-7 May 2014, under the Chairmanship of Japan, with the United Kingdom and Slovenia as Vice-Chairs.